fernando-ogihara/crud/README.md

     Notifications:
         After adding, editing, or deleting an album, a success message will be displayed at the top of the page.
         The success message will automatically disappear after 1.5 seconds.
-        Additionally, an email notification will be sent to the registered email address with details about the action performed.
+        **Additionally, an email notification will be sent to the registered email address with details about the action performed.
+        (If a email service is set - for now in the controller this action is commented out)

     Deleting an Album:
         A confirmation modal will be shown to ensure the user intends to delete the album.
 If the deletion was accidental, the user can cancel the action.

-## PHP TESTS
+## PHP TESTS (an example)

 To run PHP tests, navigate to the app folder and run:

 ./vendor/bin/phpunit

-## JS TESTS
+## JS TESTS (an example)

 To run JavaScript tests using Jest:

     In the app folder, install Jest and jsdom:

+    npm install --save-dev jest
     npm install --save-dev jest jsdom

 Once installed, run the JavaScript tests with: